foundry-rs/book/src/tutorials/solmate-nft.md

 Let's take a look at this very basic implementation of an NFT.
 We start by importing two contracts from our git submodules.
 We import solmate's gas optimized implementation of the ERC721 standard which our NFT contract will inherit from.
 Our constructor takes the `_name` and `_symbol` arguments for our NFT and passes them on to the constructor of the parent ERC721 implementation.
 Lastly we implement the `mintTo` function which allows anyone to mint an NFT.
 This function increments the `currentTokenId` and makes use of the `_safeMint` function of our parent contract.

-### Compile & deploy with forge
+### Compile & deploy with spark

-To compile the NFT contract run `forge build`.
+To compile the NFT contract run `spark build`.
 You might experience a build failure due to wrong mapping:

 ```text
 Error: